Battle of Vella Lavella (land): Japanese withdrawal and casualties

-During the night and early of the morning of 6–7 October, Rear Admiral Matsuji Ijuin led a force consisting of three destroyer-transports and twelve small craft, which was able to evacuate 589 personnel by sub chasers and transports from Marziana Point in Marquana Bay.
+During the night and early of the morning of 6–7 October, Rear Admiral Matsuji Ijuin led a force consisting of three destroyer transports and twelve small craft, which was able to evacuate 589 personnel by sub chasers and transports from Marziana Point in Marquana Bay.
 A large naval battle subsequently took place north of Vella Lavella, as a group of six US destroyers engaged Ijuin's covering force.
 For the loss of one destroyer, the Japanese transports were successful in evacuating the ground troops from Vella Lavella, while the US lost one destroyer sunk and two heavily damaged.

 The evacuated troops were disembarked at Buin, on Bougainville.
 There, they joined many of the roughly 12,000 Japanese troops that had been withdrawn from Kolombangara; they would subsequently take part in the fighting on the island against Allied forces from late 1943 to 1945.
 Casualties during the fighting around Vella Lavella during this phase of the campaign amounted to 150 US and New Zealand naval and military personnel killed.
-The postwar, official New Zealand history reports estimated Japanese casualties at between 200 and 300.
+The postwar official New Zealand history reports estimate Japanese casualties at between 200 and 300.
 In contrast, Rottman has written that "less than 150" Japanese were killed.
-The fighting on Vella Lavella took place concurrently with fighting on Arundel Island as US troops secured western New Georgia, and represented the end of the New Georgia campaign.
-It was followed by operations to secure the Treasury Islands and the landings at Cape Torokina, on Bougainville.
+The fighting on Vella Lavella took place concurrently with fighting on Arundel Island as US troops secured western New Georgia, which represented the end of the New Georgia campaign.
+It was followed by operations to secure the Treasury Islands and the landings at Cape Torokina on Bougainville.